kirenz/codelabs/markdown/webscraping/webscraping.md

 ### What we cover

-In this tutorial we cover the basics of web scraping (also called web harvesting, or web data extraction) you need to know to extract data from websites.
+In this tutorial we cover the basics of web scraping (also called web harvesting, or web data extraction).

 We will cover: